BOARD OF TRUSTEES

 Henry Nicholls - Trustee

-Henry is a science journalist and narcoleptic.
+Henry is a science journalist, teacher and person with narcolepsy.
 He studied zoology at Cambridge University, spent a year in the Kalahari Desert working with meerkats before completing a PhD on evolutionary ecology at Sheffield University.
 It was during this time that he first began to notice symptoms of narcolepsy and cataplexy.

-Henry writes on all aspects of biological sciences, has a zoology blog hosted by The Guardian and makes regular contributions to the award-winning BBC Earth website.
+Henry writes on all aspects of biological sciences.
 He is an ambassador for the Galapagos Conservation Trust and the editor of their members’ magazine.
 His first popular science book – Lonesome George – was a contender for the Guardian First Book Award and was shortlisted for the Royal Society’s General Book Prize.
-He has written two further books – The Way of the Panda and The Galapagos.
-His latest literary adventure – Sleepyhead – will examine the funny, puzzling, troubling lives of those with pathological patterns of sleep (including narcolepsy, of course) and will be published by Profile Books in 2018.
+He has written three further books – The Way of the Panda, The Galapagos and Sleepyhead.
+Published by Profile Books in 2018, Sleepyhead examines the funny, puzzling, troubling lives of those with pathological patterns of sleep (including narcolepsy, of course).

 Nicola Rule - Operations Manager